WIXK

-WIXK (1590 AM, "Hmong Radio 1590") is a commercial radio station broadcasting a music, news and talk radio format for the Hmong community of the Twin Cities.
-It is licensed to New Richmond, Wisconsin, and serves the Minneapolis-St. Paul area.
-The station is owned by Mai Yia Vang, through licensee Hmong Radio Broadcast, LLC.
+WIXK (1590 AM, "Hmong Radio 1590") is a commercial radio station licensed to New Richmond, Wisconsin, United States, and serves the Minneapolis-St. Paul area.
+Owned by Mai Yia Vang, through licensee Hmong Radio Broadcast, LLC., it broadcasts a music, news and talk radio format for the Hmong community of the Twin Cities.

 By day, WIXK transmits with 5,000 watts non-directional; at night, to avoid interference with other stations on 1590 AM, it reduces power to 95 watts.
 WIXK's transmitter is on Road A near Road G in New Richmond.
 WIXK programming is also heard on two FM translators: 103.3 W277CW in New Richmond and 106.7 K294AM in West St. Paul (which is fed by an HD Radio digital subchannel of KEEY-FM).